Garrett-Productions/sockets_w_ciso/clientSideSockets.readme.md

 We created our chatCard component which deconstructs a var called messages.
 ChatCard is imported within our return statement in Chat.jsx, where it gets {messages, setMessages} passed in as props.
+ChatForm is also imported in the return statement in Chat.jsx